froggey/Mezzano/doc/internals/abi-arm64.md

 x29  Frame pointer (integer)
 x30  Link register (integer), saved in cs field

+fpsc/fpcr saved in ss field

-:extra-registers :rax indicates that the value in x9 is an interior pointer into x1
+:extra-registers :rax indicates that the value in x9 is an interior pointer into x1, used for ll/sc

+# Saved state layout

+## Partial save
+sp saved in rsp
+x29(fp) saved in rbp, redundant and overriden by sp+0

+sp+0 = x29(fp)
+sp+8 = x30(lr)